 "Queerly Centered explores writing center administration and queer identity, showcasing nuanced orientations to LGBTQA labor undertaken but not previously acknowledged or documented in the field's research."

-Samantha Allen took a cross-country road trip, from Provo Utah to the Bible Belt to the Deep South, allowing her motto, "Something gay every day," to be her guide.
+Samantha Allen took a cross-country road trip from Provo, Utah, to the Bible Belt to the Deep South, allowing her motto, "Something gay every day," to guide her.

 One of the most highly publicized sex reassignments in recent times.
 The former Bruce Jenner, retired Olympic gold medal decathlete, and reality TV star, speaks candidly about his years of struggle with gender identity, and the decision to transition and undergo sex reassignment treatments.